Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Our first ride in South Africa, along the coast of Western Cape

 Cycling around Cape Town is just amazing.
-Cape Town is a very spread-out city, expanding on a very wide area which includes a lot of pristine nature, from the Table Mountains National Park down to its southern tip, the Cape of Good Hope; from the sand dunes of False Bay to the cliffs of Gordons Bay, this is definitely a great area for a bike tour.
+Cape Town is a very spread-out city, expanding on a very wide area that includes a lot of pristine nature, from the Table Mountains National Park down to its southern tip, the Cape of Good Hope; from the sand dunes of False Bay to the cliffs of Gordons Bay, this is definitely a great area for a bike tour.

-One of the things that we liked most about Cape Town is the fact that we never really perceived to be in a big city, being mostly composed of suburbs that look like small villages in the countryside and separated from each other by huge green spaces and a marvelous coast.
+One of the things that we liked most about Cape Town is the fact that we never really perceived it to be a big city, being mostly composed of suburbs that look like small villages in the countryside and are separated from each other by huge green spaces and a marvelous coast.

 Cape Town was the starting point of our journey by bicycle in Africa, from here we will continue to Lesotho, Swaziland, and Mozambique.
-Our itinerary started in Green Point, the northern part of the Cape, where the cableway to the Table Mountain is located.
+Our itinerary started in Green Point, the northern part of the Cape, where the cableway to Table Mountain is located.
 This can be also considered the city center.

 Leaving the city along the coast we were expecting a boring and busy road but instead, we were really surprised and fascinated by the beauty and epic of the landscapes that we found in front of us: Chapman’s Peak, the beach of Noordhoek, the white dunes, penguins and Gordons Bay.
 Here is our story, itinerary, and what we liked most.